 - A real Research Park here on Earth where the needed technologies could be further researched, tested, and demonstrated – somewhat of a Lunar Analog Research Station on Steroids.

 - The establishment of the first International Lunar Research Park on the Moon.

-Moon Miners’ Manifesto will complete its 24th year of continuous publication, ten issues a year, with the December issue, #241.
-While individual back issues (in electronic pdf file format # 145 forward) remain username/password protected, all the non-time sensitive articles from the first 20 years are republished in the MMM Classics series, freely available to anyone.
-MMM Classics #21 should be available by year’s end.
+(2) will complete its 25th year of continuous publication, ten issues a year, with the November issue, #250.
+While individual back issues (in electronic pdf file format # 145 forward) remain username/password protected, all the non-time sensitive articles from the first 21 years are republished in the MMM Classics series, freely available to anyone.
+MMM Classics #22 will be available by year’s end.

 MMM “Continuity” – Moon Miners’ Manifesto has served the Moon Society from its founding in July 2000, and its predecessor organization, Artemis Society International since September 1995.
 As such, continuity of this publication is of vital importance to the Society.

-At the July 7, 2010 meeting of the Management Committee, we decided on the language of a document by which the Lunar Reclamation Society (our “partner” NSS chapter in Milwaukee, WI), publisher of MMM from the start in the fall of 1986, will convey the rights to the name “Moon Miners’ Manifesto” and all transferable copyrights and publication rights to the Moon Society.
-In practice, nothing would change, and LRS would continue to publish the newsletter, merge member data from the Moon Society and several participating NSS chapters into a combined database, and arrange for printing.
+We have recently finalized and approved a document by which the Lunar Reclamation Society (our “partner” NSS chapter in Milwaukee, WI), publisher of MMM from the start in the fall of 1986, conveys the rights to the name “Moon Miners’ Manifesto” and all transferable copyrights and publication rights to the Moon Society.
+In practice, nothing will change, and LRS will continue to publish the newsletter, and merge member data from the Moon Society and several participating NSS chapters into a combined database, and arrange for printing.